MatthewAustinThompson/avalanche-danger-level-prediction/administrative/Week5CheckIn.md

 * Lowell completed the statistical comparison of the models
 * Lowell also started the creation of the presentation
+* Matt completed the feature engineering and feature selection
 * The new accuracy scores for each of the models are (predicting next day avalanche danger, last check-in we were predicting current day avalanche danger)
   * Decision Trees: Accuracy =
   * Random Forest: Accuracy =